 Cardiometabolic assessments: We will measure weight (digital scale), height (adult stadiometer), head, mid-upper arm, waist and hip circumferences (anthropometric tape), subscapular and triceps skinfold thickness (Harpenden callipers), hand-grip strength (Jamar dynamometer), and body composition (bioimpedance).
 Waist-to-hip ratio will be calculated for central adiposity.
 Resting blood pressure will be measured on the non-dominant arm using an automatic device after the participants have been seated relaxed for five minutes.

-An oral glucose tolerance test ()50 will be administered in Mysore after an overnight fasting for plasma glucose, insulin and lipid concentrations.
+An oral glucose tolerance test (WHO protocol) will be administered in Mysore after an overnight fasting for plasma glucose, insulin and lipid concentrations.
 In Mumbai and Pune OGTTs using the WHO protocol have been carried out recently as part of ongoing follow-up.

-Lifestyle indicators: Dietary intake will be assessed using a purpose-designed food frequency questionnaire (FFQ)51 and a 24-hour recall questionnaire.
-Physical activity will be measured using the Information on smoking and alcohol intake will be documented.
+Lifestyle indicators: Dietary intake will be assessed using a purpose-designed food frequency questionnaire (FFQ)49 and a 24-hour recall questionnaire.
+Physical activity will be measured using the International Physical Activity Questionnaire – Short version.
+Information on smoking and alcohol intake will be documented.

 Laboratory assays: All assays will be carried out using standard protocols.
 Salivary samples for cortisol assay will be collected using synthetic swabs (Salivette®Cortisol, Sarsteadt, Germany).
 Samples will be stored at -200 till analysis.

-A part of the whole blood sample at all time points (EDTA vacutainer) is transferred to 2 ml micro centrifuge tubes for a hemogram.
-The remaining blood is centrifuged (2500 g x 15 min) within 30-minutes of collection, and the separated plasma is stored at -80ºC until further analysis.
-Packed cells are stored for DNA.
+A part of the whole blood sample at all time points (EDTA vacutainer) will be transferred to 2 ml micro centrifuge tubes for a hemogram.
+The remaining blood will be centrifuged (2500 g x 15 min) within 30-minutes of collection, and the separated plasma stored at -80ºC until further analysis.
+Packed cells will be stored for DNA.

-Biochemistry analyses are undertaken for various measurements:
+Biochemistry analyses will be undertaken for various measurements:

 Hemogram: Cell Counterhematologyanalyser on the day of collection.